Kenneth Armitage CBE, RA (1916 - 2002), Seated Group from Europäische Graphik I, 1960

 Signed, dated and numbered 60/300 in pencil by Kenneth Armitage.

-Printed by Curwen Studio, with the Curwen Studio blindstamp, London, published by Galerie Wolfgang Ketterer, Munich, framed.
+Printed by Curwen Studio, with the Curwen Studio blindstamp, London, published by Galerie Wolfgang Ketterer, Munich.

 On the reverse is a typed gallery label from Gwen Hughes Fine Art and a handwritten stock label from Osborne Samuel Gallery.